 - Carry sensitive data on your laptop

-You want this
+You want this.

 <script>alert('I am stealing your cookies!
 Ha!');</script>

-not this:
+You do not want this:

 <script>alert('I am stealing your cookies!
 Ha!');</script>

-Cross site request forgery
+Cross-site request forgery

-Anatomy of a CSRF attack
+The anatomy of a CSRF attack

 I wouldn't even have to trick you.
-I could cause an authenticated request to happen just by adding an image tag to a page you visited.
+I could cause an authenticated request to happen just by adding an image tag to a page you recently visited.

-Rails saves your bacon
+Rails saves your bacon (without too much extra effort!)

 But you can still screw it up

-skip_before_filter :verify_authenticity_token
+skip_before_action :verify_authenticity_token

 MyApp::Application.routes.draw do